 The fashion industry uses inventory-based manufacturing.
 Fashion brands forecast what customers will buy, it’s rarely accurate and highly wasteful.

 Department stores, big stores, small stores – they all need to be packed with inventory to look attractive and healthy to shoppers.
 Imagine all the stores, all over the world, all packed with inventory.
-Only a fraction of what’s in those stores is needed to serve a customer base or population.
+Meanwhile, only a fraction of what’s in those stores is needed to serve a customer base or population.
 The rest is there to fill the store.

 As mentioned, clothing is so cheap to make, brands don’t care about over-manufacturing.
 They know they can move the inventory through discounts and liquidation.

 This cavalier culture of over-manufacturing has caused clothing production to double over the past 15 years.
 Subsequently, it’s created the popularity of outlet malls, the success of third-party liquidators like TJ Maxx and Marshalls, and the need for more Goodwill shops.

 Inventory-based manufacturing, without regulation of supply and demand, is unsustainable.
 Every garment that is unnecessary manufactured has a negative consequence on the environment.

 Clothing brands that use inventory-based manufacturing can take steps to be more sustainable by minimizing store size, focusing on selling products only within their core competency, and building quicker/reactionary supply chains.

 The most sustainable way to manufacture is also the most old-fashioned way; made-to-order.